aprilandjan/vscode-ascii-tree-generator/README.md

 # ascii tree generator

-在 VSCode 中，生成 ascii tree 的插件。
+A VSCode plugin to generate/format ascii tree for files and directories.

+## Working In Progress

+This plugin is currently working in progress.

 ## 使用方式